 B-1/B-2 to H-1B: How to Maintain Status

-But how can you maintain your non-immigrant status until October 1st?
-An individual will need to successfully obtain extensions of their B-2 or B-1 status until this time.
+How can you maintain your non-immigrant status until October 1st?
+The key is to successfully obtain extensions of your B-2 or B-1 status until October 1st (for those who have not had H-1B status).
+You must apply before the expiration of the B-1/B-2, as per your I-94.

-This process is done by submitting Form I-539, Application to Extend/Change Nonimmigrant Status, to U.S. Citizenship and Immigration Services (USCIS) before the expiration date on their Form I-94 Arrival/Departure Record.
+This apply for an extension, apply using Form I-539, Application to Extend/Change Nonimmigrant Status, to U.S. Citizenship and Immigration Services (USCIS).

-They will also need to abide by all restrictions attached to their particular status, which means the individual will not be permitted to work until October 1st.
-If these things cannot be accomplished, they should not apply for a change of status to H-1B within the United States.
+You will also need to abide by all restrictions attached to the visa’s particular status, which means the individual will not be permitted to work until October 1st.
+If this is not possible, you should not apply for a change of status to H-1B within the United States.

 If you are selected in the 2026-2027 H-1B visa lottery, contact VisaNation attorneys for filing your H-1B petition.